Filtered Water Makes the Best Ice

 When To Change

 Ice filters need to be changed every 6 months.
 Failure to change the filter will cause your machine to work harder and wear it out faster.
-Ice-O-Matic offers a free extended warranty if you agree to change the water filter every six months.
+Since having a filter with your ice machine is so vital, some manufacturers, like Supera, actually include a free filter with the purchase of an ice machine.
+Others, like Ice-O-Matic, offer free extended warranties if you agree to change the water filter every six months.
+FSW recommends buying Supera water filters for your ice machines.
+These water filters are specifically designed to lend ice machines a hand so that the ice they produce from the water you supply is free of the debris and particulates that cause ice to ruin beverages.

 Ice is subject to a variety of contaminants.
 The most common occur when a machine is poorly maintained or the water supply has dissolved minerals or residual chlorine.